Holiday Tuneup Event

 Providing Mobility - Sponsored by the WSU College of Engineering, this program modifies off-the-shelf ride-on toy cars for kids with disabilites at no cost to the families.
+Our program serves children birth to 5 years old.
 Created at the University of Delaware in 2009, this project can be done anywhere and by anyone interested in innovation, collaboration, and helping kids with disabilities.
 We share detailed assembly instructions for each car we custom build (see below).

 WSU Collaboration - This project is multidisciplinary, combining engineering students of all disciplines, WSU physical therapy students, and licensed physical therapists from the community.
-Students in the course have to work with a budget of $300 for each car.
+Students must work with a budget of $300 for each car, provided by generous donors.
 Children we help are between ages 0-3 and have conditions that limit their mobility, such as spina bifida, dwarfism, paralysis casued by car accident, or complications from a premature birth.